jensvieweger/monogram_solver/README.md

 # monogram_solver
-This is a try for a solver for the famos monogram puzzles.
+This is a try for a solver for the famos nonoogram puzzles.